Potatov1/math-stuff-/README.md

 file 1 is a basic quadratic equation solver made using just basic python. its still a little crude and doesn't display roots and other such irrationalities properly.
 I intend to add better notation and eventually a graph feature (though that will depend how much time i have and how bored i am lol)

+update : file 1 now has a rudimentary fixed range graph feature and can handle edge cases with irrational numbers